Harold Mooty: Career

-Mooty was a partner at Bradley Arant Boult Cummings in its Huntsville, Alabama office.
+Mooty was a partner at Bradley Arant Boult Cummings in its Huntsville office.
 He focused on commercial litigation, including contract disputes, shareholder disputes, and torts.
-He's also practiced insurance, medical malpractice, and technology law.
+He also practiced insurance, medical malpractice, and technology law.

 Federal judicial service

 On August 12, 2025, President Donald Trump announced his intention to nominate Mooty to an unspecified seat on the United States District Court for the Northern District of Alabama.
 On September 2, Trump formally nominated Mooty to the seat vacated by Judge Abdul K. Kallon.
-A hearing on his nomination was held the next day and his nomination was reported by the United States Senate Committee on the Judiciary on October 1, 2025.
+A hearing on his nomination was held the next day and his nomination was reported by the United States Senate Committee on the Judiciary on October 1, 2025 by a 18–4 vote.
 On October 16, cloture was invoked on his nomination by a 62–34 vote.
 On October 21, his nomination was confirmed by a 66–32 vote.
-He received his judicial commission on October 21 and he was sworn into office on October 22 by Senior Judge Charles Lynwood Smith Jr..
+He received his judicial commission on October 21 and he was sworn into office on October 22 by Senior Judge Charles Lynwood Smith Jr.